choiceexplorer/JavaSe/README.md

 # JavaSe
-This is related with our github demo that we are discussing..
+This is related with our github demo that we are discussing.
+Once we are done will move to cmd commands